sanko/Finance-Robinhood/README.md

 Copyright (C) Sanko Robinson.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This library is free software; you can redistribute it and/or modify it under the terms found in the Artistic License 2.

 Other copyrights, terms, and conditions may apply to data transmitted through this module.
 Please refer to the [LEGAL](https://metacpan.org/pod/LEGAL) section.